srt9821/Data-Science-Portfolio/README.md

 - What is the most purchase castegory?
 - Does the gender affect how frequent consumer purchase a product?
 - What state in United States purchase the most across all the region?
-- What are the most trending item in a
+- What are the most trending item in every season of the year?

+And put answer to the questions by developing a concise and coherent dashboard.

 #### About the dataset
-- The dataset in this project is from [Kaggles](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset).
+- The dataset in this project is from [Kaggles](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset) formed by merge data
+- the dataset contain 18 columns in total: Customer ID, Age, Gender, Item Purchased, Category, Purchase Amount (USD), Location, Size, Color, Season, Review Rating, Subscription Status, Shipping Type, Discount Applied, Promo Code Used, Previous Purchases, Payment Method, Frequency of Purchases.
+- The dataset is clean and no date-time value.
+The Frequency of Purchases is a reference to date-time value.

 #### Tools Used
 - Microsoft Excel, MySQL, Tableau

 #### Approachs
+1.

+2.